What Is A Conventional Boiler? (Comparison with Combi Boilers)

 If you said yes to both, a conventional boiler may be the better heating option for you.

 That said, conventional boilers are massive.
 Which is why we asked the second, fairly urgent question: is your house large?
 Those very tanks that keep the water pressure high also take up tonnes of room up in your loft (so you better have a loft).
-The hot water cylinder, likewise, needs to be housed somewhere – typically, they are kept in airing cupboards.
+The hot water cylinder, likewise, needs a home — typically, you’d keep it in an airing cupboard.

 Combi boilers, on the other hand, are great if you prioritise efficiency and operating costs.
-Because they heat water on demand, less energy gets wasted keeping water hot.
+Because they heat water on demand, combis waste less energy keeping water hot, and you have a chance of reducing your energy bills.
 They’re a grand choice if you don’t use too much water at once and if your home is smaller than average.

 Conversely, larger homes may need combi boilers with higher flow rates to face the increased demand for water volume and pressure.

-If you have a conventional boiler, chances are it’s been there for ages, and a replacement couldn’t hurt.
-That said, you need to evaluate carefully your water and heating needs before you choose a replacement.
+If you have a conventional boiler, chances are it’s been there for ages and a replacement couldn’t hurt.
+That said, you need to evaluate carefully your water and heating needs and research other available heating systems before you choose a replacement.

 Conversely, if you’re a family of 2 or 3, and your water use is moderate, then lower pressures may not be of concern.
 In your case, the conventional boiler is wasting too much power, and you’d be better off getting heat and hot water on demand.
-A combi replacement sounds like a grand idea!
+A combi boiler sounds like the better boiler type!
 The swap would help cut your heating bill and free up some space in your home.

 And that’s not all; there are still these often-ignored little details: